 One of the nice things about Millville is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 The people who call Millville home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Millville residents report their race to be White, followed by Asian.
-Important ancestries of people in Millville include Irish, German, Italian, English, and French.
+The greatest number of Millville residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Millville include Irish, German, Italian, English, and Polish.

 The most common language spoken in Millville is English.
-Other important languages spoken here include Spanish and Polish.
+Other important languages spoken here include Polish and Other Asian languages.